Jes-sie22/OOP_FinalProject/README.md

 # OOP_FinalProject
-A Sudoku application made with lots of caffeine, too much messing around, and the JavaFX library (more tech details in documentation)
+A Sudoku application made with lots of caffeine, determination, and the JavaFX library (more tech details in documentation)

 ## How to run this program
 1. Clone the project to your local device